malcommac/SwiftDate/README.md

 compDict[.TimeZone] = TimeZoneNames.Europe.Rome.toTimeZone() // produce an NSTimeZone

 // Date is parsed as 25 Dec 2015 at 20:15:33 in Rome (GMT+1)
-// Resulting UTC date will be 1 hour before (19:15:33) let date = compDict.toUTCDate()
+// Resulting absolute time will be 1 hour before (19:15:33) let date = compDict.toabsoluteTime()

 // You can also create a DateInRegion with these components let dateInRome = DateInRegion(components: compDict)